-- 14.5.5.
-Points for The Lotus Challenge Club Endurance Championship will be scored in each class on the following basis for each Championship race:

-- 1st 20 points

-- 2nd 18 points

-- 3rd 16 points

-- 4th 14 points

-- 5th 12 points

-- 6th 10 points

-- 7th 8 points

-- 8th 6 points

-- 9th 4 points

-- 10th 2 point

-- 14.5.6.
+- 4.102.6.
 A competitor may accumulate points from more than one class during the season, towards the Championships.
-All class points shall be scored in the relevant class in which the car raced.
+All class points shall be scored in the relevant class in which the car raced. - 4.102.7.

-- 14.5.7.
 No competitor may score points in more than one car in any one race.
 Should a driver contemplate competing in more than one car in a race, the car in which points are to be scored must be nominated to the responsible committee member before the race is started.
-In the event of the scoring car not being nominated the lowest score will count towards the championship even if it is a zero.

-- 14.5.8.
-For any Lotus Challenge Club Endurance event at a circuit outside Gauteng (excl Red Star Raceway), a competitor who participates by commencing a lap, whether in practice (official or unofficial), qualifying, or in a race, will be awarded an extra ten points towards the Championship.
+In the event of the scoring car not being nominated the lowest score will count towards the championship even if it is a zero. - 4.102.8.
+For any Lotus Challenge Club Endurance event at a circuit outside Gauteng (excl Red Star Raceway), a competitor who participates by commencing a lap, whether in practice (official or unofficial), qualifying, or in a race, will be awarded an extra ten points towards the Championship. - 4.102.9.

-- 14.5.9.
 Should three or fewer cars in a particular class start official practice or race at an event, the championship points for that class will be awarded as follows for each race: